KidkArolis/tiny-atom/examples/basic-example/README.md

 # basic-example

-A small example of using `tiny-atom` on it's own.
+A small example of using `tiny-atom`.

 ## Running

-     yarn
      npm start
      open http://localhost:3000